Dad dot info

 Maya Griffiths

 Maybe you’ve had an inkling for a while, or maybe it’s come out of the blue, but your child coming out is a monumental moment for them.
-Knowing how to respond can make a huge difference to their wellbeing.
+Knowing what to do when your child comes out can make a huge difference to their wellbeing.

-Despite society making major headway in supporting those who come out as gay, it’s always a major step when a child comes out to their parents.
+Despite society making major headway in supporting those who come out, it’s always a major step when a child comes out to their parents.
 Not only will they have had to go through the process of understanding and accepting their sexual orientation, but they now have to brave potential parental rejection or judgement from their family.

 The key is, that even if you’re uncomfortable or uneasy with your child coming out, they need to know that you love and support them no matter what.
 This knowledge gives your child a foundation of acceptance and love that will help them overcome potential issues.
 Unfortunately, mental health issues are more common in those who come out, so knowing they have your support is vital.